 Brain anatomy is the most complex subject areas in the human body.
 There are a few distinct general areas of the brain, each with countless nuances and functions.
 Because of the complicated nature of the human brain, personal injury litigation involving injuries to the brain is extremely complex, requiring experience and resources from the legal team handling the claim.

-At Hiepler & Hiepler, we have a wealth of experience handing personal injury and wrongful death claims involving brain injuries.
+At Hiepler & Hiepler, we have a wealth of experience handling personal injury and wrongful death claims involving brain injuries.
 Our attorneys represent clients in Los Angeles, throughout the state of California and beyond.
-Contact us to learn more in a free initial consultation.
+Give us a call to learn more in a free initial consultation.

 Our lawyers represent clients who have suffered injuries to:

 - The cerebellum: One of the primary functions of the cerebellum is coordinating and modulating other actions.
 Accident victims with damage to the cerebellum suffer from coordination and timing loss, loss of balance, speech impediments, problems with verbal memory and other problems.
 Injuries to the cerebellum can have a profound impact on every facet of an accident victim’s life.